mrudhulacs/PCA-EXP-4-MATRIX-ADDITION-WITH-UNIFIED-MEMORY-AY-23-24/README.md

 22. Reset the device using cudaDeviceReset and return from the main function.

 ## PROGRAM:
-TYPE YOUR CODE HERE

 ## OUTPUT:
-SHOW YOUR OUTPUT HERE

 ## RESULT:
 Thus the program has been executed by using unified memory.
 It is observed that removing memset function has given less/more_______________time.